 Attorneys John M. Dingess Shareholder

-Mr. Dingess’ practice emphasizes water law.
+John M. Dingess’ practice emphasizes water law.
 He has extensive experience with water rights matters in the South Platte, Arkansas, Gunnison, and Colorado River basins.
-He has represented the City of Aurora for many years as its lead counsel for several multi-million dollar water rights transactions.
-Mr. Dingess also represented other entities, including special districts, ditch companies, homeowners associations, agricultural interests, public and private development interests, and private parties in Colorado and the City of Fargo, North Dakota.
+He has represented the City of Aurora for many years as their lead counsel for several multi-million dollar water rights transactions.
+Mr. Dingess has also represented other entities, including special districts, ditch companies, homeowners associations, agricultural interests, public and private development interests, and private parties in Colorado and the City of Fargo, North Dakota.
 He has extensive experience in special district matters, including dissolutions and exclusions.

 Mr. Dingess has experience in many matters that have collateral impacts upon water rights, such as right-of-way questions, land use regulations, and local government rules and regulations.
 He has practiced in all levels of the Colorado State court system and before such state regulatory bodies as the Ground Water Commission and the Water Quality Control Commission.
 He also has experience working with federal regulatory agencies, including the Environmental Protection Agency and U.S. Army Corps of Engineers.

 In addition to his legal practice, Mr. Dingess is active with several organizations that deal with infrastructure issues.
 During 2001–2003, he served as Chairman of the Board of Directors of the Metro Wastewater Reclamation District, the entity responsible for sewage treatment in the greater Denver area.
 He has also been active on several Colorado Municipal League and Colorado Water Congress committees and subcommittees.